Corey-T1000/chroma-charts/README.md

    - Set a name and maximum color count
    - Each set maintains its own light/dark mode colors

+2. **Generating Colors**
+   - Choose a color scheme (Mixed, Warm, Cool, Neutral, Monochromatic)
+   - Click "Generate" to create new color combinations
+   - Each generation preserves color relationships while creating unique variations

-2. **Customizing Colors**
+3. **Customizing Colors**
    - Use the color picker to select from available colors
    - Click "Add Color" to expand the palette
+   - Remove colors with the 'x' button
-   - Use "Auto-Generate" for accessible combinations
+   - Colors automatically adjust for light/dark modes

-3. **Previewing**
+4. **Previewing**
    - See real-time updates across different chart types
    - Toggle between light and dark modes
-   - View all charts with current colors
+   - Charts automatically resize to fit the viewport

-4. **Exporting**
+5. **Exporting**
    - Export current set or all sets as CSS
    - Copy generated CSS variables
    - Share via URL (state is preserved)
+   - Color names are preserved in exports

 ### Best Practices

-- Start with your brand's core colors
+- Start with your brand's core colors by importing them
-- Use Auto-Generate for accessible combinations
+- Use different color schemes for different chart types
 - Test in both light and dark modes
 - Keep color count minimal for clear visualization
-- Create separate sets for different chart types
+- Create separate sets for different purposes
+- Use the automatic generation for accessible combinations

 ## Technical Details